jwapico/Bio-Notes/content/Chloroplasts.md

 ![[Pasted image 20251207224638.png]]

 As with [[Mitochondria|mitochondria]], chloroplasts exhibit dynamic behavior within the cell, growing, changing shape, and pinching off to duplicate.
-They are mobile and, along with mitochondria and other organelles, can move along tracks of the cytoskeleton within the cell.
+They are mobile and, along with mitochondria and other organelles, can move along tracks of the [[Cytoskeleton|cytoskeleton]] within the cell.